Thomas Massie: Gun rights

-Massie strongly supports expanded gun rights and co-chairs the Second Amendment Caucus.
-He has introduced and supported legislation that eliminates certain gun control measures and expands American citizens' gun rights.
+Massie has introduced and supported legislation that eliminates certain gun control measures.
 For example, during the 2019–2020 session, Massie introduced H.R.
 2071, the "Second Amendment Protection Act", which would lift the federal prohibition on medical marijuana patients from owning or possessing firearms.
 In 2022, he introduced H.R.
 7415, the "Safe Students Act", which would repeal the Gun-Free School Zones Act of 1990 (GFSZA), effectively repealing the federal ban on guns in school zones and allowing state and local governments and school boards to set their own firearms policies.
-Massie said: "Gun-free zones are ineffective and make our schools less safe.
+Massie commenting:"Gun-free zones are ineffective and make our schools less safe.
 Since 1950, 98 percent of mass public shootings have occurred in places where citizens are banned from having guns."
-He added, "Banks, churches, sports stadiums, and many of my colleagues in Congress are protected with firearms, yet children inside the classroom are too frequently left vulnerable."

-Massie has also criticized President Joe Biden's plans to regulate "ghost guns" by reclassifying gun kits as firearms under the Gun Control Act and requiring manufacturers to be licensed and inscribe serial numbers on gun kits.
-Massie tweeted, "The Constitution does not authorize the federal government to prevent you from making your own firearm.
-This a fact that has been recognized for 200+ years.
-Also, Article 1, Section 1 (literally the first operative sentence in the Constitution) says Congress makes law, not POTUS!"
+He added, "Banks, churches, sports stadiums, and many of my colleagues in Congress are protected with firearms, yet children inside the classroom are too frequently left vulnerable."Massie has also criticized President Joe Biden's plans to regulate privately made firearms by reclassifying gun kits as firearms under the Gun Control Act and requiring manufacturers to be licensed and inscribe serial numbers on gun kits.
+On March 26, 2025, the Supreme Court, in a 7–2 opinion authored by Justice Gorsuch, ruled in favor of the Biden administration's reclassification.

 Food regulation

-In 2014 Massie introduced the Milk Freedom Act and the Interstate Milk Freedom Act, a pair of bills that would allow the transportation of raw milk across state borders.
+In 2014, Massie introduced the Milk Freedom Act and the Interstate Milk Freedom Act, a pair of bills that would allow the transportation of raw milk across state borders.
 Massie explained: "It's legal to drink raw milk in 50 states.
 It is legal to sell raw milk in 28 states.
 The Feds need to quit arresting farmers for taking raw milk from one raw milk state to another raw milk state".

-In 2015 Massie introduced the Processing Revival and Intrastate Meat Exemption (PRIME) Act to ease federal regulations regarding the sale of meat within state borders.
+In 2015, Massie introduced the Processing Revival and Intrastate Meat Exemption (PRIME) Act to ease federal regulations regarding the sale of meat within state borders.
 According to Massie, under current federal regulations "farmers and ranchers are increasingly forced to ship their animals to far-off slaughterhouses for processing" which "presents financial burdens, threatens the quality of meat sold, and ultimately makes it difficult for consumers to purchase fresh, local meat".